 4. The Card Players by Paul Cézanne — $250 Million

-Paul Cézanne’s The Card Players is a defining work in modern art, marking a pivotal shift in artistic technique and composition.
-Created in the early 1890s, this series captures peasants engaged in a quiet game of cards, yet its significance extends far beyond its subject matter.
-Cézanne’s bold brushwork and geometric simplification of natural forms laid the foundation for Cubism, directly influencing artists like Pablo Picasso.
-His approach to structure and form, reducing figures and objects into essential shapes, became a cornerstone of modernist experimentation.
+Paul Cézanne’s The Card Players stands as one of the pivotal works in the history of modern art.
+Created in the early 1890s, the series captures peasants absorbed in a quiet game of cards, but its importance runs far deeper than its subject matter.
+Cézanne’s bold brushwork and geometric simplification of natural forms laid the groundwork for Cubism, directly shaping the way Pablo Picasso would later see the world.
+His approach to structure, reducing figures and objects to their essential shapes, became a cornerstone of modernist experimentation and continues to resonate with artists today.

 In 2011, one version of The Card Players was acquired by the Royal Family of Qatar for an estimated $250 million, making it one of the most expensive paintings ever sold.
-The purchase underscored Qatar’s commitment to positioning itself as a global cultural hub, assembling a collection of masterpieces to elevate its museums to international prominence
+The purchase underscored Qatar’s ambition to position itself as a global cultural hub, assembling a collection of masterpieces to elevate its museums to genuine international prominence.

 The Card Players by Paul Cézanne